 Adam Levy, Esq. is the managing member of Levy & Levy, LLC.
 He founded this insurance defense firm in 2005.
 Today, Levy & Levy, LLC, has a presence throughout Florida and Georgia, and handles workers’ compensation, employment law, subrogation, and civil litigation on behalf of a number of Fortune 500 companies.
+Representative clients include businesses who focus on construction, trucking, government, staffing/PEOs, entertainment, retail, hospitality, & nursing homes.
 In 1988, Adam graduated from the University of Virginia where he was a member of the Jefferson Literary and Debating Society.
 He earned his J.D. degree in 1993 at the Dickinson School of Law, where he was a member of the Trial Moot Court.

-Adam has brought over 36 cases to adjudication with final orders in workers’ compensation.
-Trials include the following adjudications: a defense verdict denying knee compensability; a defense verdict based on a fraud defense due to an employee earnings report misrepresentation; a defense verdict based on fraud found relating to two dates of accident, and where there was a pending claim for permanent total disability; a defense verdict finding that further treatment was not related to the work accident following a compensable cervical fusion; a defense verdict where psychiatric and urologic treatment were denied, and apportionment of 25% was awarded.
+Adam has brought over 50 cases to adjudication with final orders in workers’ compensation.
+Trials include the following adjudications: a defense verdict denying knee compensability; a defense verdict based on a fraud defense due to an employee earnings report misrepresentation; a defense verdict based on fraud found relating to two dates of accident, and where there was a pending claim for permanent total disability; a defense verdict finding that further treatment was not related to the work accident following a compensable cervical fusion; a defense verdict where psychiatric and urologic treatment were denied, and apportionment of 25% was awarded; a defense verdict finding the treating physician’s recommended fusion was not work related.
+While acting as counsel pro hac vice, he won 2 trials in Georgia.
 Adam has tried over 100 cases before juries.
 He has also won acquittals in three capital trials.

 Lauren M. Levy